-You can track the shift easily by sifting through the well-kept photo archives: around 2013, Met Gala attendees began turning up in what are essentially designer costumes of their own, over-the-top and painstakingly planned with teams of creative directors and stylists.
+You can track the shift easily by sifting through the well-kept photo archives: around 2012 or 2013, A-list Met Gala attendees began turning up in what are essentially designer costumes of their own, over-the-top and painstakingly planned with teams of creative directors and stylists.
 Prior to that, whatever theme was on for the year was acknowledged much more subtly — if at all.
-As a result, a trip back through the Met Galas of yesteryear is full of both decade-defining beauty, classically pretty looks, and the show-stopping masterpieces everyone’s accustomed to today.
-To celebrate all three genres, take a look back at some of the best and most iconic Met Gala beauty moments of all time.
+As a result, a trip back through the Met Galas of yesteryear is always full of both decade-defining beauty, classically pretty looks, and the show-stopping masterpieces everyone’s accustomed to today.
+To celebrate all three genres — and to get ready for the upcoming 2023 fundraiser — take a look back at some of the best and most iconic Met Gala beauty moments of all time.

 Take time to consider the greatest looks of all time (both fashion and beauty) from any annual award show, event, or performance, and there’s about a 99% chance Cher makes the cut.
 For her appearance at the Gala in 1985, with designer and friend Bob Mackie in tow, the legendary singer’s makeup was delightfully ‘80s — the blue shadow and frosty rose-pink lipstick in particular.

 Olivia Rodrigo, 2022

 For her very first Met Gala — the perfect endcap to her record-shattering debut album cycle — Rodrigo played both into the event’s yearly theme and her own carefully-cultivated aesthetic.
 Shades of purple and butterfly motifs were both major pieces of her Sour era.
 Incorporated here to fit the Gilded Age theme as hair clips designed as part of a custom Jennifer Behr x Betsey Johnson collaboration, they perch above her long, thick extensions and bounce in the breeze.